AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 CONGRESS MUST INVESTIGATE REGULATORY RACISM

 The Fourth Amendment was intended to create a constitutional buffer between U.S. citizens and the intimidating power of law enforcement.
-The officers failed to indicate within their search warrant the components of what to be seized.
-Therefore, the officers exercised undue discretion when they choose to search and seize.
-Therefore, the interest of the defendant was violated when the search and seizures became “unreasonable” and not authorized by the warrant based upon probable cause, to remove personal artifacts such as documents of academic research.
+The officers failed to indicate within their search warrant the components to be seized.
+Therefore, the officers exercised undue discretion when they chose to search and seize.
+Therefore, the defendant’s interest was violated when the search and seizures became “unreasonable” and were not authorized by a warrant based on probable cause to remove personal artifacts, such as academic research documents.
 This binder contained copyrighted academic research.

 Therefore, such actions are on the facts that a reasonable officer would know what a pharmacist’s duty and functions are, and to oath and act upon what is believed but not know is in its self a violation of the law and a mistrust of the duty to protect and serve.
 The officers did not know that a pharmacist is not just a person but a licensed individual to create, distribute, or dispense, or possess with a controlled substance.
 The act to remove all electronic devices is an act to suspend the income and eliminate the practice of filling legal prescriptions.